 - 4. Optional.
 Depending on what you want to configure, do one or more of the following: - In the Asset Display Format section, select one of the following radio buttons to indicate how to display asset names in the New Translation page, after assets are collected for translation.
 This determines how quickly the list of asset names loads in that page. - Just Asset Name: Only the asset name is displayed.
 This is the fastest option. - Folder Name/Asset Name: Only the asset name and the parent folder name are displayed.
-This is the intermediate option. - Full Path/Asset Name: The full path of the asset name is displayed.
+This is the intermediate option and the default value. - Full Path/Asset Name: The full path of the asset name is displayed.
 This is the slowest option.

-- In the Email Translation section, you can select the following check boxes: - Select the Translate [From Name] Field check box to configure the Lionbridge App to include the From Name field in Email assets that it sends for translation. - Select the Translate [Email Header] check box to configure the Lionbridge App to include the email header in Email assets that it sends for translation. - Select the Translate [Email Footer] check box to configure the Lionbridge App to include the email footer in Email assets that it sends for translation. - In the Asset Name for Translation section, in the Format field, you can use the building blocks in the table below to specify the filename format of asset files sent out for translation.
-The default format is [{AssetType}: {AssetId}] {AssetName} ({T:ll-cc}), for example: [Email:127]My testmail(fr-CA). - In the Translated Asset Name section, in the Format field, you can use the building blocks in the table below to specify the filename format of translated asset files.
-The default format is [{T:ll-cc}] {AssetName}, for example: [(fr-CA)] My test mail. - In the Translated Asset Location section: - In the Default field, you can specify an alternate name for the location of the target assets that the Lionbridge Appreceives from translation.
+- In the Email Translation section, you can select or clear the check boxes described below.
+By default, all these check boxes are selected. - Select the Translate [From Name] Field check box to configure the Lionbridge App to include the From Name field in Email assets that it sends for translation. - Select the Translate [Email Header] check box to configure the Lionbridge App to include the email header in Email assets that it sends for translation. - Select the Translate [Email Footer] check box to configure the Lionbridge App to include the email footer in Email assets that it sends for translation. - In the Assets Translation section, you can select the following check boxes to configure the Lionbridge App to send additional asset types for translation: - Select the Translate Shared Content check box to configure the Lionbridge App to send shared content for translation.
+By default, this check box is selected. - Select the Translate Dynamic Content check box to configure the Lionbridge App to send dynamic content for translation.
+By default, this check box is selected. - Select the Translate Form check box to configure the Lionbridge App to send forms for translation.
+By default, this check box is selected. - Select the Translate Signature check box to configure the Lionbridge App to send signatures for translation.
+By default, this check box is cleared. - Select the Translate Option List check box to configure the Lionbridge App to send option lists for translation.
+By default, this check box is selected. - Select the Translate Imported File check box to configure the Lionbridge App to send files for translation that are in File Storage in Eloqua's Component Library.
+By default, this check box is selected. - In the Asset Name for Translation section, in the Format field, you can use the building blocks in the table below to specify the filename format of asset files sent out for translation.
+The default format is [{AssetType}: {AssetId}] {AssetName} ({T:ll-cc}), for example: [Email:127] My testmail(fr-CA). - In the Translated Asset Name section, in the Format field, you can use the building blocks in the table below to specify the filename format of translated asset files.
+The default format is [{T:ll-cc}] {AssetName}, for example: [(fr-CA)] My test mail. - In the Translated Asset Location section:

+- In the Default field, you can specify an alternate name for the location of the target assets that the Lionbridge App receives from translation.
 The default name of the location is the {CT\Translated} sub-folder of the folder where source assets are located.
 This is specified by the default translated-asset-location handler. - In the Custom Handler Class field, you can use the com.claytablet.connector.eloqua.addons.SameFolderTranslatedA ssetLocationHandler custom custom handler class to specify a different location for the translated assets.